 Download Stay Focused on Android (Free, in-app purchases)

-Pros: best for blocking social media websites in Safari
+- Useful blocking social media websites in Safari

-Cons: can’t really control and stop other apps
+- Can’t really control and stop other apps

 Download Freedom on iOS (Free, in-app Purchases)